-End users are always in the lookout for communication modes that could help them search and share information with others in their business network, peer groups and family, etc., more conveniently and efficiently, using almost any device, anytime and from anywhere.
+End users are always in the lookout for communication modes that could help them search and share information with others in their business network and peer groups, etc., more conveniently and efficiently, using almost any device, anytime and from anywhere.

 Evidently, the future of unified communications and collaboration seems to be uber bright.
 The below stats endorse this ubiquitous fact even further.